avsuhas/C-/README.md

-This Repository contains all the C programs covering all the concepts of C -- bitwise operators
+This Repository contains all the C programs covering all the concepts of C